Best of Uganda Safari

 Set out early on a game drive along the northern bank of the Nile River, spotting elephant, giraffe, buffalo, lion, leopard, hyena, various species of antelope and a variety of bird life along the way.
 Stop for breakfast in the bush before carrying on to Murchison Falls.
 The top of the falls is an open area where you can view the chasm from multiple angles.
 Hike around this area, following a trail down the side of the gorge to the bottom, where you can also view the second “Independence” falls.
 Return to camp for a late lunch and overnight.

 This morning, set out early for the nearby Budongo Forest, home to a community of around 90 wild, yet habituated Chimpanzees.
 Once located, spend an hour in the presence of these chimpanzees as they go about their daily lives in the forest.
 Return to camp in time for a late lunch.
 This evening, enjoy another sunset cruise on the river before dinner at camp.

 Kibale Forest Plantation Hike

-After breakfast, drive to the Kibale Forest, arriving in time for lunch.
+After breakfast, your Uganda safari continues with a drive to the Kibale Forest, arriving in time for lunch.
 This afternoon, set out on foot with a local guides for a walk around the 1000 acre farm, the Ndali Vanilla processing plant and Muhoma Falls.
 Hike around crater rims, through banana and vanilla plantations, coffee terraces, and community plots of cassava, groundnuts, sorghum and millet.
 After the hike, enjoy a refreshing swim in the lake before returning to the lodge for dinner and overnight.

 Kibale Forest Chimpanzee Trekking and Community Visit